For today, I have prepared another sweet treat, which is close to all Filipinos’ hearts. I call it…Buko Pandan Bliss!

 As I hope you already know, the Philippines is a tropical country.
 Fruit trees such as the coconut thrives across several regions.
-While we do so many things with the fruit (or is it nut?), there is one dessert that brings joy to most of us.
+While we do so many things with the fruit, there is one dessert that brings joy to most of us.
 This is not to say that the leche flan is topped by Buko Pandan.
 If the two were on the menu, I would cause a conundrum to the diner.
 Which dessert should be ordered, one may be compelled to order both.

 Here come the ”ber” months – September, October, November and December!

 The country’s tourism slogan is “It’s More Fun in the Philippines!”
 I will have to agree in some aspects.
 Radio stations make sure they have their Christmas songs playing from the first of September!
 That makes one visualize what’s in store for Christmas.